 Global User Template

-A user template may be applied globally by including the following snippet in system configurationjust after the "logging" element:
+A user template may be applied globally by including the following snippet in xref:/midpoint/reference/concepts/system-configuration-object/just after the "logging" element:

 The system configuration object is accessible through GUI via Configuration→Repository objects→System configuration(from List objects).
 Templates available for use could be listed in similar way Configuration→Repository objects→Object template(from List objects).